daisy/accessible-books-on-the-web/README.md

 # accessible-books-on-the-web

-Temporary repository to provide a redirect
+This repository has moved.
+Go to [Accessible Books in Browsers](https://daisy.github.io/accessible-books-in-browsers).